 Finally, export the file to your computer (File>Export>Export as WAV/Mp3).

-Mask the audio issues
+Mask the noisy audio with music

 Hire a sound editor

-Sometimes you’ll find out that it is not that easy to remove noise without completely destroying the dialogue.
+Sometimes you’ll find out that it is not that easy to remove noise without destroying the dialogue.